 The Spark, as well as being a great sounding amp, offers up a raft of genuinely useful practice tools.
 The smart features - Smart Jam and Auto Chords - work to provide you with new challenges and playing tasks to help you grow as a player.
 Smart Jam uses the amp and app to understand your playing style, feel and tempo, and then generates a backing track of authentic-sounding bass and drum tones.
 It's much less stressful than organising bandmates, too.

 Auto Chords is another of the Spark's smart features - and probably the most useful.
-Choose any song you can think of on Spotify (opens in new tab), Apple Music (opens in new tab) or Youtube, and the Spark will figure out and display the chords in real time as you play.
+Choose any song you can think of on Spotify, Apple Music or Youtube, and the Spark will figure out and display the chords in real time as you play.
 You can also slow the track down and loop difficult sections, to make sure you're nailing your parts.

 The Positive Grid Spark is also available as the Spark Pearl - finished in a fresh white tolex.